oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     value can make a significant difference in performance (up to 100x) if you have a small number of statements that you execute repeatedly.

+    The default value is 20.

+    See :ref:`Statement Caching <stmtcache>` for more information.

     .. note::

         This attribute is an extension to the DB API definition.